aCasualGoon/brainfuck/README.md

 ```
 brainfuck <input...>
 ```
 Where `<input...>` is a non-empty list of Brainfuck source code that will be concatenated together and interpreted.
-An element of `<input...>` may be Brainfuck source code directly (mind that some characters may be special to the shell) or a file path to a Brainfuck source code file.
+An element of `<input...>` may be Brainfuck source code directly or a file path to a Brainfuck source code file.

 #### Compiler
 The compiler can be called from the command line using: